 Successful completion of an EMFSS programme may serve as preparation for students who wish to go on to take further study in the subject area - whether to be undertaken at LSE or elsewhere.

-Successful completion of the Graduate Diploma may allow a student to progress onto a related postgraduate degree.
+Successful completion of a degree may allow a student to progress to postgraduate study in the degree field or a related area or to undertake further professional qualifications.

 Graduate employment routes